-- Debtor nations would be given more time in which to repay their maturing loans; - Commercial banks would make new loans so that debtor nations could avoid falling behind on their interest payments to the banks; - The IMF, in addition to lending modest amounts of its own funds, would ensure that the debtors were implementing essential economic reforms; - The negotiation process was to be of a strictly individual or case-by-case nature as far as the debtors' participation was concerned and it began as basically a year-by-year exercise.
-All participants -banks, debtors countries and the IMF- indicated their willingness to comply with this strategy.
-63/
+- Debtor nations would generate a large portion of the dollars they needed to pay interest by increasing their exports and cutting their imports; - Debtor nations would be given more time in which to repay their maturing loans; - Commercial banks would make new loans so that debtor nations could avoid falling behind on their interest payments to the banks: - The IMF, in addition to lending modest amounts of its own funds, would ensure that the debtors were implementing essential economic reforms; - The negotiation process was to be of a strictly individual or case-by-case nature as far as the debtors' participation was concerned and it began as basically a year-by-year exercise.
+All participants --banks, debtors countries and the IMF-- indicated their willingness to comply with this strategy.

 There was little doubt that the debtor countries had a serious adjustment task ahead of them, given that most of them had become overindebted to some degree precisely because they used the easily-available syndicated bank credits to avoid making adjustments.
-As an ECIAC study has shown,64/ the basic objective of the new adjustment policies was to eliminate that part of the deficit on current account which could no longer be financed with the net inflow of external loans and investment or with international reserves.
-To this end, many governments applied -- to different degrees and in different ways-- two sets of economic policy which in theory are essential to the adjustment process.
+As an ECLAC study has shown,64 the basic objective of the new adjustment policies was to eliminate that part of the deficit on current account which could no longer be financed with the net inflow of external loans and investment or with international reserves.
+To this end, many governments applied -- to different degrees and in different ways -- two sets of economic policy which in theory are essential to the adjustment process.
 The first set includes policies rather typically aimed at controlling the aggregate demand and the second aimed at changing the relative price of internationally tradeable goods vis-à-vis the price of non-tradeable goods and services, e.g., exchange policies, tariff policies, or export promotion policies.
 These policies were implemented generally in the context of interrelated credit agreements with the IMF and the bank steering committees.
-Table 21 demonstrates some of the main characteristics of the IMF-supported programmes for the principal Latin American debtors during 1983.
+Table 21 demonstrates some of the main characteristics